AF-1/lms-dynamicplaylists/README.md

 The <i>Not classified</i> group in the DPL (home) menu and on settings pages will only be displayed if DPL found dynamic playlists that belong in this group, i.e. if it's not empty.</p></details><br>

 <details><summary>»<b>This <i>built-in</i> dynamic playlist is missing a feature that I really want.</b>«</summary><br><p>
 The collection of <b>built-in</b> dynamic playlists includes only a large but limited set of frequently used playlists that won't see regular additions or updates.
-It can also be used as a <i>starting point</i> to create your <b>own custom</b> dynamic playlists whose very reason for existence is to help you create dynamic playlists tailored to your <i>specific</i> needs.</p></details><br>
+It can also be used as a <i>starting point</i> for creating your <b>own custom</b> dynamic playlists whose very reason for existence is to help you create dynamic playlists tailored to your <i>specific</i> needs.</p></details><br>

 <details><summary>»<b>I don't want my dynamic playlist in the <i>Not classified</i> group.
 I want a custom group (name).</b>«</summary><br><p>
 The <i>Not classified</i> group is a <i>catch-all group</i> for all dynamic playlist that are <b>not</b> assigned to any playlist <i>group</i>.
 You can <b>create your own custom playlist groups</b> either by entering a group name in SQLPlayList or by setting the <code>-- PlaylistGroups:</code> parameter in your dynamic playlist definition (see <a href="https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format#general-parameters"><b>wiki</b></a>).</p></details><br>